Lorchez/My_Azure_Journey/AzureVirtualDesktop.md

+## The following use case necessitates the development of a solution utilizing appropriate Azure services.

 # Use Case 1: Remote Work Solution
 ## Background:
 Contoso has 50 employees working remotely.
 They need a way to provide secure access to corporate applications without requiring employees to have high-end hardware.
 ## Use Case Objective:
 Design and implement a solution that provides secure and cost-effective access to virtual desktops for employees working from different locations.
 The solution must be scalable.
-## Design and Architecture:
-- Virtual Desktop Environment: Set up an environment where employees can access their applications securely from any device.
-Ensure that the virtual desktop is scalable based on user demand.
-- Cost Control: Use virtual desktop configurations that maximize resource efficiency without compromising performance.
-- Security: Implement identity management to ensure that only authorized employees can access the environment.
-Ensure that data in the virtual desktops is protected.
-- Scalability: Ensure that the solution can scale up or down based on usage.

-# Deploying an Azure Virtual Desktop environment to address the aforementioned use case.
+# How I Deployed an Azure Virtual Desktop environment to address the aforementioned use case.

 ## Prerequisites

 - An active Azure subscription
-- Azure Active Directory (AAD) configured
 - Administrator permissions
+-
-## Create resource Group
+## I Created resource Group
 - Select my subscription
 - Name my resources group 'Lorchez_resource'
 - Selected a region where i want to host my virtual machine
 - ![Resource_group](https://github.com/user-attachments/assets/d6643fac-3cbe-4d30-b141-777077506727)

-## Create a Virtual network
+## I Created a Virtual network
 - Select my subscription
 - Select my resource group
 - Name the vnet